 Although it is extremely difficult to eliminate these fibres completely, we do our utmost to reduce the percentage of our raw materials that they represent.
-One way we achieve this is by replacing them with other artificial fibres that are less harmful to the environment, such as viscose and recycled polyesters.
+One way we achieve this is by replacing them with recycled polyesters, which represents 65% of the polyester used in our collections.

 Cotton is a natural plant fibre.
 It’s the most commonly used material in the fashion industry, and unfortunately the most harmful to the environment.
 Although a natural material, cotton is extremely fragile and requires large amounts of water and pesticides for its production.
 What’s more, since cotton is produced in tropical regions, greenhouse gas emissions are generated while transporting it to other parts of the world.

 At Sézane, we’re always looking for ways to reduce the amount of cotton required for our collections.
 We use half as much cotton as the industry average and are increasingly turning to organic cotton and certified suppliers who use fewer pesticides and thus limit their impact on the environment.
 For example, nearly all the T-shirts and sweatshirts in our collections are made from organic cotton and in the process of becoming GOTS (Global Organic Textile Standard) certified.